SharkSnack/shiren-4/content/dungeons/emerald-terrace.md

 Rush stairs between 13-18F, 21-25F, and 27-36F.

-Dark Villeaters are extremely dangerous if you don't have a Super Torch or Monster Detector,<br/>since they approach at double speed if they're in the same room as Shiren.
+Dark Villeaters are extremely dangerous if you don't have a Super Torch or Monster Detector,<br/>since they approach at double speed if they're in the same room as Shiren.<br/>※ Maneater monsters inflict Afraid status instead of Paralyzed in this game.

 ### Monkey Village